-Even if the case law in a particular state has not recognized "human capital" as an asset to divide or as a factor to consider in awarding alimony upon divorce, a lawyer may want to prove up the value of the human capital or increased personal goodwill in support of an unequal property division, or some alternative theory of recovery, perhaps in equity, perhaps in some other area of law.
+Even if the case law in a particular state has not recognized "human capital" as an asset to divide or as a factor to consider in awarding alimony upon divorce, a lawyer may want to prove up the value of the human capital, or personal goodwill enhanced during marriage, in support of an unequal property division, or some alternative theory of recovery, perhaps in equity, perhaps in restitution and unjust enrichment, perhaps in some other area of law.
 Proving only the value of the business, including only enterprise goodwill, leaves the judge with no numbers to consider regarding the value of the personal goodwill of the breadwinning spouse.